Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Answers to some frequently asked questions about Trades-Specific draws.

-But, your work experience for the Federal Skilled Worker, Federal Skilled Trades, and Canadian Experience Class eligibility does not need to be in the same job as your work experience to qualify for the trades category.
+Important: the work experience used to qualify for the Express Entry program does not need to be in the same job as your experience in the Trades occupation category.

-For the Federal Skilled Trades Program (FST) or the Federal Skilled Worker Program (FSW), your work experience can be from Canada or another country, as long as it meets all eligibility criteria (e.g., the correct NOC code, paid, continuous, etc.).
+First, for the Federal Skilled Trades Program (FST) and Federal Skilled Worker Program (FSW), work experience can be from Canada or abroad, as long as it meets eligibility requirements (correct NOC, paid, continuous, etc.).

-For the Canadian Experience Class (CEC), your skilled work experience must have been gained in Canada.
+For the Canadian Experience Class (CEC), the work experience must be gained in Canada.

 No. You don’t need your primary occupation to be in a trades occupation to be selected.
-You simply need at least six months of work experience in the last three years in an eligible skilled trade.
+You simply need at least one year of work experience in the last three years in an eligible skilled trade.

 This is up to Immigration, Refugees, and Citizenship Canada (IRCC).